Way back in early 1988 GW invented the first titans. Let’s head back over three decades and take a look.

 Fast Forward to Now

 Time to time warp forward to now and WHEW it’s stunning to look at a three-decade difference in plastic technology side by side.
-The Warlord, Reaver, and Warhound are enough to make your eye’s water – and GW is slowly working through the Knights.
-I have a feeling the recent Warmonger is only a matter of time.
+The Warlord, Reaver, and Warhound are enough to make your eye’s water – and GW is slowly working through new chassis like the Warbringer and the Knights.

 ~Who still has some of these metal veterans on your dusty shelves?